Project: Guessing Game

 }

 Fantastic!
 With a final tweak we have finished the guessing game.
 Our game is still printing the secret number!
 We can fix this by deleting the line.
-The final code is available in Listing 2-8.
+The final code is available below.

 #include <exception>